catwise/MRGADWrapper/README.md

 Wrapper for mrgad

 ## Description
-  This wrapper will automatically wrap arround a given input of tiles and run MRGAD.
+  This wrapper will automatically run instance(s) of MRGAD.
 Must follow _CatWISE directory structure_.

 ## How to Run Modes
 * Mode 1: Everything Mode